7 Ways To Do Lent That Do Not Involve Food

 2. Forgive Someone With This Unique Method

 Ephesians 4:33 – “Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you.”
 Is there someone who has deeply hurt you?
 Their very face brings up feelings of hurt and betrayal that you have buried somewhere in you.
-For each day of Lent write a compliment and pray a Hail Mary for the person.
-When we are hurt by someone we cling on to the bad points about the person.
+For each day of Lent, write a compliment and pray a Hail Mary for the person.
+When we are hurt by someone, we cling to the negative aspects of that person.
 This challenge forces you for 40 days to write down the good about the person who hurt you deeply.
 It also brings out personal revelations about yourself and your role in the relationship breakdown allowing you to truly account for any hurt you inflicted on the person.
 Let’s not beat around the bush, this Lent challenge is hard!
-But at the very least with this challenge we may begin the healing process.
+But at the very least, with this challenge, we may begin the healing process.

 3. Compliment Your Social Media Friends

 Private message a compliment to a social media friend every day for Lent.
-Your Facebook friends aren’t just a post on your homepage, get to know them by complimenting them.
+Your social media “friends” aren’t just a post on your homepage; get to know them by complimenting them.

 4. Tithe

-As a college student, or someone in a similar financial position, regular tithing is perhaps out of reach.
+As a college student or someone in a similar financial situation, regular tithing may be out of reach.
 However, tithing during the season of Lent is achievable.
-If you are paid weekly it is roughly six paychecks that you are taking a small amount of money out of.
-Nowadays there’s a range of humanitarian and social causes that you can contribute to as well as your local church.
+If you are paid weekly, you are taking a small amount of money out of roughly six paychecks.
+Nowadays, there’s a range of humanitarian and social causes that you can contribute to, as well as your local church.

 5. Break A Bad Habit